appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 Follow the below steps to turn on the auto updates:

 :::info
-An automatic update first creates a backup and then starts the update.
+Before an automatic update, Appsmith creates a backup, which can be used to rollback to a previous version of Appsmith in case the update needs to be undone.
 :::

 1. Go to the root directory of the Appsmith installation and run: